Why did we pick these particular seats? They all offer two important things we’d like all families to benefit from:

-The basics: Easy to install base which fits in tight spots, easy to use carrier, at a lower price than other car seats with similar features.
-Lacks movement limiting devices.
+The Snugride Snuglock 35’s base fits easily in tight spots and has an easy-to-use carrier at a lower price point than other car seats with similar features.
+However, it lacks movement limiting devices on its base.

-Who should get this seat: Families on a tight budget who want a user friendly and easy to install car seat.
+Families on a tight budget, who have their own vehicle, and who want a user friendly and easy to install car seat.